Ján Nagy: Biography

 Nagy was born in Sereď, Czechoslovakia, on 12 April 1945.
 He spent his first three years there before his family moved to Ostrov nad Ohří, Bohemia.
 He enjoyed sports, particularly running, from a young age.
-At age 11, he survived a battle with rheumatic fever that left him in a hospital for a year.
+At age 11, he was hospitalized for a year with rheumatic fever.
 Nagy applied to become a pilot at a military academy after primary school, but was unable to pass his tests due to illness.
-As a result of his bout with rheumatic fever, doctors forbid him from competing in sports, as the disease had weakened his heart.
+Doctors forbade him from competing in sports, as the rheumatic fever had weakened his heart.
 Despite this, he began weightlifting with friends as a teenager.
 By 1964, he was able to clean and jerk lift 120 kg.
 He served in the military at Týniště nad Orlicí beginning that year.

 He was coached by František Škarda in weightlifting and was a member of the club Baník Sokolov.
-In 1972, he made the Czechoslovakian national weightlifting team, where he competed through 1979.
+In 1972, Nagy became part of the Czechoslovak national weightlifting team, for whom he competed through 1979.
 Considered the "strongest man in Czechoslovakia", he set dozens of national records and won the national championship in his weight class in 1973, 1974, 1975, 1977, and 1978.
-His greatest achievement in sports came at the 1976 Summer Olympics in Montreal, Canada, where Nagy participated in the super heavyweight event.
+His greatest sporting achievement came at the 1976 Summer Olympics in Montreal, Canada, where Nagy participated in the super heavyweight event.
 He finished with total lifts of 387.5 kg which was tied with Helmut Losch of Germany for third, although Losch received the bronze medal on a tiebreaker based on the weights of the competitors.
 The Olympics acted as the 1976 World Weightlifting Championships, and thus Nagy was awarded a bronze medal for his clean and jerk lift of 227.5 kg, which had been third among Olympic competitors.

 Nagy competed at the European Weightlifting Championships eight times, with a best finish of fifth place at the 1978 European Weightlifting Championships.
 He competed at the World Weightlifting Championships four times, finishing fourth at the 1975 edition.
 He was named the best weightlifter in the country by the Czechoslovak Weightlifting Association in 1976.
 In his career, he had a best lift of 242.5 kg in the clean and jerk, the Czechoslovak record.
-This mark remained the best in the Czech Republic until 2017 while it has not been surpassed in Slovakia as of 2025.
+This mark remained the best in the Czech Republic until 2017, while it has not been surpassed in Slovakia as of 2025.
 For his achievements, he received the titles Master of Sports and Merited Master of Sports.